-Our rule of thumb: Aim to save at least a total of 15% of your pretax income1 each year from age 25 to age 67.
-Together with other steps, it should help ensure that you have enough income to maintain your current lifestyle in retirement.
+Our guideline: Aim to save at least 15% of your pre-tax income1 each year, which includes any employer match.
+That's assuming you save for retirement from age 25 to age 67.
+Together with other steps, that should help ensure you have enough income to maintain your current lifestyle in retirement.

-For now, let’s look at a hypothetical example.
+Here's a hypothetical example.
 Consider Joanna, age 25, who earns $54,000 a year.
 We assume her income grows 1.5% a year (after inflation) to about $100,000 by the time she is 67 and ready to retire.
-To maintain her lifestyle throughout retirement, we estimate that about $45,000, or 45% of her $100,000 preretirement income, needs to come from her savings.
+To maintain her preretirement lifestyle throughout retirement, we estimate that about $45,000 each year (adjusted for inflation), or 45% of her $100,000 preretirement income, needs to come from her savings.
 (The remainder would come from Social Security.)

 Is 15% enough?

-1. Start early.
+1. Start early

 The single most important thing you can do is start saving early.
 The earlier you start, the more time you have for your investments to grow—and recover from the market's inevitable downturns.

 - Take the 1% challenge.
 Upping your saving just 1% may seem small, but after 20 or 30 years it can make a big difference in your total savings.
-“If you are in your 20s, a 1% increase in savings could add 3% more6 to your income in retirement,5” says Sharma.
-(Read Viewpoints: "Just 1% more can make a big difference.")
+For example, if you are in your 20s, a 1% increase in your savings rate could add 3% more6 to your income in retirement.
+Read Viewpoints on Fidelity.com: Just 1% more can make a big difference

 - Catch up.
 If you are 50 or older, be sure to make the most of catch-up contributions to your retirement savings plans.
-For 2015 and 2016, employees over 50 can contribute an extra $6,000 over the $18,000 limit for their 401(k), 403(b), or other employer-sponsored savings plans for a total of $24,000.
-Also, you can contribute an extra $1,000 in addition to the $5,500 limit to an IRA for a total of $6,500 in 2015 and 2016.
+For 2023, employees over 50 can contribute an extra $7,500 over the $22,500 limit for their 401(k), 403(b), or other employer-sponsored savings plans for a total of $30,000.
+If you have an IRA, you can contribute an extra $1,000 in addition to the $6,500 contribution limit for a total of $7,500.